birdortyedi/birdortyedi.github.io/_pages/cv.md

 Objective
 =====
-* Being kind.
+* Be kind.
-* Doing my parents proud on me.
+* Make my parents proud.
-* Doing researches on images.
+* Conduct research on images.
-* Being successful computer scientist.
+* Become a successful computer scientist.
 * Share my knowledge with anyone I can reach.

 Education